Dielectric grease is an everyday component in many cars. But do you know what it does and more importantly, is it necessary for your spark plugs?

 Dielectric grease acts as an insulator, so it should be applied to the inside of a spark plug boot.
 A cotton swab makes for an easy applicator; just fill your fingertip with small amounts of dielectric grease and rub it onto both sides of the plug boots.

 Apply a thin coat using circular motions.
-Doing so will guarantee that the grease completely covers the inside of the boot and offer optimal protection.
+Doing so will guarantee that the grease completely covers the inside of the boot and offers optimal protection.

 By doing this, the boots will stay off of the ceramic portion of the spark plug and make future removal much simpler.